 Our AML Policies are monitored and updated on an ongoing basis (annually at the minimum), to ensure that it incorporates the best practices identified through industry and regulatory guidance.
 While Group Financial Crime Compliance is responsible for updating Global policies, the updates are cascaded down to business lines and country teams including HBPH for implementation into the local policies and Line of Business procedures.
 Local regulatory changes are captured at a regional and country level and require approval from Regional and Global functions via the Country Addenda Process.
-Regulatory and policy changes are also presented to the Financial Crime Risk Management Committee (FCRMC).
 HBPH has mandated regular AML and Sanctions trainings of its employees.
 At a minimum an annual training (classroom training and/or e-learnings) is provided to all relevant employees.

 HBPH undertakes Enterprise Wide Risk Assessment (EWRA) across all business lines to identify and assess the Bank's exposure to AML, Sanctions and Anti-Bribery & Corruption ("AB&C") risks.
-Executed on an annual basis, covering the full calendar year prior to the year in which it is performed, the EWRA demonstrates a pointin-time view of financial crime risk exposure.
+Executed on an annual basis, covering the full calendar year prior to the year in which it is performed, the EWRA demonstrates a point-in-time view of financial crime risk exposure.
 This is achieved by the production of inherent risk ratings, derived using a covered methodology.
 This methodology is used to help Assessment Units (AUs), typically Lines of Business within each country, identify key risk drivers.